learntocloud/learn-to-cloud/README.md

-# Learn a solid cloud computing foundation in 6 months
+# 6 month foundation in cloud computing learning plan

 This is the learning path I would take if I had to start all over again and work my way up to junior cloud engineer skill set in about 6 months.
 I'm biased towards text based content, so you'll see lots of that listed in the resources, I'll try to add in some video content too.
 I'm assuming I would've alloted 2 hours a day of studying and spend about 2 months in each phase.